pagelsj/BigBooksPublishing-website/README.md

 ## Improvements
 1. I would have loved to add unit tests!
+2. I would have made the layout more responsive.
-2. I would have built the pages using components.
+3. I would have built the pages using components.
 (This was not done however due to lack of complexity within the task.
 Components were not needed at this point)
-3. I would have generally built the pages and the API's side-by-side.
+4. I would have generally built the pages and the API's side-by-side.
 This would have allowed me to use one API to both Create and Update data.
-4. Adding the ability to sort items in the list of books.
+5. Adding the ability to sort items in the list of books.
-5. Given more time I would have liked to add state management.
+6. Given more time I would have liked to add state management.
 (NGRX or NGXS)